 Worthington is a very small town located in the state of Indiana.
 With a population of 1,398 people and just one neighborhood, Worthington is the 287th largest community in Indiana.
-Worthington has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Worthington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Worthington is a blue-collar town, with 41.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Worthington, you'll notice that it is more blue-collar than most other communities in America.
+41.12% of Worthington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Worthington is a town of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Worthington who work in office and administrative support (12.15%), law enforcement and fire fighting (7.08%), and business and financial occupations (6.01%).

 One downside of living in Worthington is that it can take a long time to commute to work.
 In Worthington, the average commute to work is 31.41 minutes, which is quite a bit higher than the national average.